 May 1st marks the Decision Day celebration because this is typically the day most accepted students must inform colleges of their enrollment plans.

-In its first year, more than 100 schools and select community colleges across the country participated in the CAC sponsored celebration to recognize seniors going on to pursue their post-secondary plans.
+In its first year, more than 100 schools and select community colleges across the country participated in the College Advising Corps sponsored celebration to recognize seniors going on to pursue their post-secondary plans.

 Above: Students at Donegal High School in Lancaster County are treated to ice cream sundaes as part of their Decision Day celebration.